mongodb/terraform-provider-mongodbatlas/website/docs/r/private_endpoint_regional_mode.html.markdown

 # private_endpoint_regional_mode

 `mongodbatlas_private_endpoint_regional_mode` provides a Private Endpoint Regional Mode resource.
-This represents a the regionalized private endpoint setting for a Project.
+This represents a regionalized private endpoint setting for a Project.
 Enable it to allow region specific private endpoints.

 ~> **IMPORTANT:**You must have one of the following roles to successfully handle the resource:
   * Organization Owner